-- a.
-Initiating and/or reviewing proposals concerning all English Education major and minor programs, including all courses that impact those programs. - b.
-Initiating and/or reviewing proposals concerning all linguistics courses housed within the Department. - c.
+- c.
 Overseeing the English Education Program admissions to the School of Education. - d.
 Articulating and assessing the English Education Program for the Department, the Department of Public Instruction, and other University groups. - e.
 Coordinating advising in the English Education Program. - f.
-Coordinating with other Department committees (e.g., Literature, Writing and Rhetoric, Composition, RRPR) as necessary on issues that impact the English Education Program.
+Coordinating with other Department committees (e.g., Literature, Writing and Rhetoric, Composition, RRPR) as necessary on issues that impact the English Education Program. - 3.
+Membership: - a.

-- a.
 Open to all members of the Department, including instructional academic staff. - b.
 At least one committee member will be SOE-affiliated. - c.
-The members will elect the committee chair annually.

-x.
-Composition Committee

-1. Mission: To oversee the English Department's First-Year Writing Program.

-- a.
-Reviewing proposals concerning requirements and revisions of English 100, 110, and 112. - Providing regular opportunities for the mentoring of instructors, informal and/or formal workshops, discussion groups, and other forms of professional development relating to composition. - c.
+The members will elect the committee chair annually. - x.
+Composition Committee - 1.
+Mission: To oversee the English Department's First-Year Writing Program. - 2.
+Purview: - a.
+Reviewing proposals concerning requirements and revisions of English 100, 110, and 112. - b.
+Providing regular opportunities for the mentoring of instructors, informal and/or formal workshops, discussion groups, and other forms of professional development relating to composition. - c.
 Arranging for visiting speakers and writers relating to composition. - d.
-Initiating ongoing assessment of the First-Year Writing Program.

-e.
-Coordinating with other standing English Department committees in areas of common interests and goals.
+Initiating ongoing assessment of the First-Year Writing Program. - e.
+Coordinating with other standing English Department committees in areas of common interests and goals. - 3.
+Membership: - a.

-- a.
 Open to all members of the department, including instructional academic staff. - b.
 The First-Year Writing Program Coordinator. - c.
-The Department Chair will serve in a non-voting advisory capacity.
+The Department Chair will serve in a non-voting advisory capacity. - xi.

-xi.
 IAS Committee

-Mission: To provide information and assistance to Instructional Academic Staff; communicate concerns and proposals to larger department.
+- 1. Mission: To provide information and assistance to Instructional Academic Staff; communicate concerns and proposals to larger department. - 2.
+Purview: - a.

-- a.
 Providing regular opportunities to voice concerns and address needs specific to IAS. - b.
 Advising IAS at all stages of their career through volunteer mentoring. - c.
 Supporting IAS in their professional development through informal and/or formal workshops and arranging for visiting speakers. - d.
 Guide IAS through the Promotion process for IAS, as well as the requirements for retention, rotation, and merit. - e.
-Proposing changes to IAS-relevant departmental bylaws as appropriate.
+Proposing changes to IAS-relevant departmental bylaws as appropriate. - 3.
+Membership: - a.

-- a.
 Open to any and all IAS in the English Department. - b.
 All members are voting members. - c.
 The First-Year Writing Program Coordinator and the Department Chair will serve in a non-voting advisory capacity but are not members and are not expected to attend unless invited. - d.
-The voting members will designate the committee chair at the beginning of the academic year.

-xii.
-Recruitment, Retention, and PR Committee

-1. Mission: To oversee the English Department's recruitment, retention, and public relations efforts.

-Determining and implementing best practices and developing strategies for recruitment and retention of students.
+The voting members will designate the committee chair at the beginning of the academic year. - xii.
+Recruitment, Retention, and PR Committee - 1.
+Mission: To oversee the English Department's recruitment, retention, and public relations efforts. - 2.
+Purview: - a.
+Determining and implementing best practices and developing strategies for recruitment and retention of students. - b.

-- b.
 Determining and implementing best practices and developing strategies for promoting the department to internal and external audiences and students in all majors and minors with the goal of increasing enrollment and diversity of students. - c.
-Coordinating revisions to and developing new content for the department's recruitment, retention, and PR deliverables (print and web). - d.
-Consulting with and delegating RRPR work to other department committees and web editors as needed.
+Coordinating revisions to and developing new content for the department's recruitment, retention, and PR deliverables (print and web).

-- a.
+- d.
+Consulting with and delegating RRPR work to other department committees and web editors as needed. - 3.
+Membership: - a.
 Five positions with annual membership and renewable only once in a three-year period. - b.
 Minimum two tenure-line faculty representatives. - c.
 Minimum one IAS representative. - d.
 One student representative, when available. - e.
 The department Chair will serve in a non-voting advisory capacity.